LOCAL TRAIN SYSTEM OF ITALY

 Traveling around Italy is really simple using the train system, whether it’s the national or private train service.
-You have plenty of options, dates, times, and they’re very easy to buy in advance or at the time of travel.
-However, you usually cannot buy more than 4 months or less before.
-So don’t be alarmed if you’re searching and cannot see something so far in advance.
+You have plenty of options, dates, times, and it’s very easy to buy in advance or just before getting on the train.
+However, you usually cannot buy more than 4 months in advance.
+So don’t be alarmed if you’re planning your trip and can’t buy train tickets yet.

-Italo is the private train company in Italy.
-Their trains are usually newer and much nicer than the other options also depending on the class variation that you choose.
-This might be best to use for long journeys which is typically what they offer.
+Italo is the biggest private train company in Italy.
+Their trains are usually newer and faster and much nicer than the public ones but are also more expensive.
+This might be the best option for long trips.